storj/docs/app/(docs)/dcs/third-party-tools/truenas/page.md

 4\.
 To test whether the sync has been successful, click the **Run Now** arrow in the task entry.

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/FAbFNiNGpHfycYMgE_1ZJ_run.png)

+{% callout type="information" %}
+You may consider to enable [Object versioning](docId:oogh5vaiGei6atohm5thi) for the bucket and you may also [generate S3 credentials with TTL](docId:55e7ac9b-cf21-41fa-be19-087f55de1066#setting-object-ttl-in-the-access-grant--s3-credentials) to automatically delete expired versions.

+**Please note, the automatic deletion of expired objects can delete the last version too, so be careful with that feature**

+**If you want to have a normal backup tool consider to use a [TrueCloud Backup Task](#create-a-truecloud-backup-task) instead.**

+{% /callout %}

 ## Success!